 South East Asia has always been a beguiling place.
-Sweltering afternoons baking in the sun, the heady scent of exotic spices and local cuisine drifting through the narrow alleys of historic cities, the deep sense culture and heritage.
-During your little adventure through the urban centers of Vietnam and the temples of Cambodia, you have the chance to experience all this and more, ending up in your own private villa on the tiny (but exquisite) island of Song Saa.
+Sweltering afternoons baking in the sun, the heady scent of exotic spices and local cuisine drifting through the narrow alleys of historic cities, the deep sense of culture and heritage.
+During your little adventure through the urban centres of Vietnam and the temples of Cambodia, you’ll have the chance to experience all this and more, ending up in your own private villa in the exquisite Vietnamese archipelago.
 We think it’s the perfect way to see these two enthralling countries in all their glory, and, most of all, we think you will too.

 All hands on Deck

 Leaving Ha Long behind, you’ll then fly to Ho Chi Minh for another spot of urban-exploration.
-There’ll be plenty of time to admire the city’s historic landmarks, from the Opera House to the Notre Dame Cathedral (a direct copy of the Parisian original), before you dive into the heart and soul of the city: it’s food districts.
-From pork and rice pancakes to snail-based delicacies, Saigon quite literally has a lot on it’s plate when it comes to food.
+There’ll be plenty of time to admire the city’s historic landmarks, from the Opera House to the Notre Dame Cathedral (a direct copy of the Parisian original), before you dive into the heart and soul of the city: its food districts.
+From pork and rice pancakes to snail-based delicacies, Saigon quite literally has a lot on its plate when it comes to food.
 Discover what this thriving and exciting metropolis can offer in terms of street food, all from the back of a vintage Vespa scooter.
-After a briefing at your hotel about the logistic, be introduced to your driver and start the journey.
-Stops include dinner and drinks at Saigon’s best authentic street food, and a Vietnamese-style coffee shop.
-This is a truly unique way to discover the foodie delights and truly understand what food-on-the-go means.
-Catch a flight to Siem Reap a day or two later and before you know it, you’ll be off to Cambodia for the afternoon.
+Under the reliable direction of your private driver, stops will include dinner and drinks at Saigon’s best authentic street food stalls, as well as a Vietnamese-style coffee shop.
+This is a truly unique way to discover Saigon’s foodie delights and gives you a real understanding of what ‘food-on-the-go’ means.

 Sun, Sea and Seclusion

-After all this excitement, we think it’s nigh-time you had a rest.
-And relaxing is what the islands of Song Saa does best.
-After a short transfer from Siem Reap to Phnom Penh this private resort is just a boat journey away.
-Nestled in the tranquil seas off the Gulf of Thailand, its secluded, intimate setting is the place you’ll need to unwind and reminisce after the vibrancy of mainland Vietnam and Cambodia.
-Infinity pools, open-air bars and contemporary villas populate the two islands; at Song Saa, it’s just you, the sea and some truly luxurious accommodation.
+After all this excitement, we think it’s high-time you had a rest.
+And relaxing is what Six Senses Con Dao does best.
+Remote, yet accessible, on the tranquil shores of Con Son Island in the Vietnamese archipelago, it’s the perfect place to unwind and reminisce after the vibrancy of mainland Vietnam and Cambodia.
+Boasting private infinity pools, an open air cinema and a world class spa, complete with ocean-view yoga pavilion and juice bar – it’s a real stress-buster.
+At Six Senses Con Dao, it’s just you, the sun, the sea and some truly luxurious accommodation.
 We couldn’t think of a better way to end your trip.